Find Trade Colleges

 • Update operational records or licensing information, using computer terminals.

-What a License Clerk Should Know
+Things a License Clerk Should Know How to Do

 When polled, License Clerks say the following skills are most frequently used in their jobs: